 - Facilitating procurement and logistics coordination with donors, suppliers, health facilities, and other stakeholders

-- Informing manufacturers and suppliers on future demand for manufacturing, procurement and logistics management decisions
+- Informing manufacturers and suppliers on future demand for manufacturing, procurement, and logistics management decisions

 - Forecasting: The process of estimating the quantities and costs of products required to meet demand during a particular time frame.
 It uses consumption, service, demographic, and morbidity data, including assumptions on programmatic scale-up, service capacity, and related factors for estimating the requirements.

 - Supply planning: The process of determining which health products should be procured, the amount to be procured, the time at which they should be delivered, and the financial costs to be incurred.
 It requires data on forecasted amounts, stock on hand, stock on order, lead times, expiry dates, freight and logistics costs, unit costs, and minimum and maximum stock levels to estimate the requirements.
-These plans are part of continuous process used to inform high-level decision making on health products, financing, procurement and logistics.
+These plans are part of a continuous process used to inform high-level decision making on health products, financing, procurement, and logistics.